horseee/LLM-Pruner/README.md

       --save_ckpt_log_name llama_prune
 ```
 Arguments:
 - ``Pruning Strategy``: Choose between block-wise, channel-wise, or layer-wise pruning using the respective command options: {--block_wise}, {--channel_wise}, {--layer_wise --layer NUMBER_OF_LAYERS}.
-For block-wise pruning, specify the start and end layers to be pruned.channel-wise pruning does not require extra arguments.
+For block-wise pruning, specify the start and end layers to be pruned.
+Channel-wise pruning does not require extra arguments.
 For layer pruning, use --layer NUMBER_OF_LAYERS to specify the desired number of layers to be kept after pruning.
 - ``Importance Criterion``: Select from l1, l2, random, or taylor using the --pruner_type argument.
 For the taylor pruner, choose one of the following options: vectorize, param_second, param_first, param_mix.
 By default, param_mix is used, which combines approximated second-order hessian and first-order gradient.
 If using l1, l2, or random, no extra arguments are required.
 - ``Pruning Ratio``: Specifies the pruning ratio of groups.
 It differs from the pruning rate of parameters, as groups are removed as the minimal units.
 - ``Device`` and ``Eval_device``: Pruning and evaluation can be performed on different devices.
 Taylor-based methods require backward computation during pruning, which may require significant GPU RAM.
-Our implementation uses the CPU for importance estimation.
-Similarly, eval_device is used to test the pruned model.
+Our implementation uses the CPU for importance estimation. eval_device is used to test the pruned model.

 #### :llama: Vicuna Pruning
 If you want to try Vicuna, please specify the argument `--base_model` to the path to vicuna weight.
 Please follow <a href="https://github.com/lm-sys/FastChat">https://github.com/lm-sys/FastChat</a> to get Vicuna weights.